 SUPPORT TO STAFF AND STUDENTS

-The first point of contact for anyone wanting more information on matters of research integrity is the Chair of the Research Ethics Panel and Director of the Institute for Arts, Dr Colette Conroy, or the Research Manager, James Hodge.
+The first point of contact for anyone wanting more information on matters of research integrity is the Director of Applied Research & Knowledge Exchange, Professor Karen Shaw and the Head of Research & Knowledge Exchange, Anish Kurien.

 The Director of Applied Research & Knowledge Exchange, Professor Karen Shaw is the confidential liaison for whistle-blowers or any other person wishing to raise concerns about the integrity of research being conducted at the University.
 The process for dealing with allegations of research misconduct is outlined in section 5.1 of the Code of Practice for Research).
 Allegations of misconduct in research must be provided in writing to Dr Shaw.